FrancescoMattei/DTW_SOM/README.md

 18)	Learning rate maximum value
 19)	Window parameter (Define the maximum allowed distance from the diagonal for the DTW computation Sakoe-Chiba (1978)).

+The training data should be stored in .txt file in which each row contains a data object.
+The objects variables should be comma delimited.
-An example of configuration file can be found in the repository (configuration_file_example.cfg).
+An example of input and configuration file can be found in the repository (input_file_example.txt and configuration_file_example.cfg).

 The Fortran 90 file (DTW_SOM .f90 file) can be compiled with the Gfortran compiler and run from the Command Prompt tying the application name followed by the configuration file name (e.g. DTW_SOM configuration_file_example.cfg).
 The configuration file can be useful to set up several batch procedure to perform a large number of tests.